missionpinball/mpf-docs/install/mac.rst

 Here are the steps to install MPF on a Mac:

 Step 0.
-Install your previous MPF app installation
+Uninstall your previous MPF app installation
 --------------------------------------------------

 The process for running MPF on a Mac has changed as of Jan 10, 2017.